 Cemeteries are peaceful places for contemplation and reflection.
 The newly bereaved may wonder, ?Can I plant flowers in a cemetery??
 Yes, you can, and this article can help with how and what plants are suitable.

 Looking for a garden that's practical and beautiful?
 Consider growing a colonial kitchen garden.
-Read this article to learn more about how to create a colonial garden of your very own.
+Learn how to create a colonial garden here.

 Nothing beats the natural appeal of a bog garden.
 Creating an artificial bog garden is both fun and easy.
 Most climates are suitable for bog garden plants.
 Read here to learn more about how to build a bog garden.

 The key to a successful landscape is to work with your environment.
 Part of learning how to make a desert garden is finding out what plants are best for desert gardens.
 This article can help with that.

 In our haste, we often forget the profound effect our surroundings have on our well-being.
 We overlook the potential for calm and tranquility that the backyard offers.
 Learn how to change that in this article.

 Keyhole garden beds are commonly seen in permaculture gardens.
-These beautiful, productive gardens are ideal for small spaces too.
-For more information, read this article.
-Get started now to create your own keyhole garden.
+These beautiful, productive gardens are ideal for small spaces.
+For more info, read on.